Cassio-Tieres/Cassio-Tieres/README.md

 ### Hi dude, my name is Cássio Tieres 👋

-I am a student about to become a .NET Full Stack developer.
+My name is Cássio, I'm a student and systems developer, studying to become full in .Net Core and I'm a python developer.
-I am interested in game development, software development, mobile and data science.
-I am very communicative and make friends easily, I also work very well in a team and I am always willing to learn more and more.
+I have experience in creating games and developing software with C # and Python.
+I also develop graphics in Data Science analysis in python.

 ### A little more about me:
 - 🔭 I’m currently working on Freelancer